What Happens if You Exceed a Working After Retirement Limit?

-If you exceed the hourly limit:
+If you exceed a working after retirement limit:

-- You must notify PEERS immediately.
+- You must notify PSRS immediately.

-- Your benefits resume the month after your employment ends or when a new school year begins on July 1.
+- Your benefits resume the month after your employment again ends or when a new school year begins on July 1.

 - If you meet membership requirements, you must establish a subsequent PSRS membership and pay contributions.

 - You are required to reimburse PSRS for all benefits received while ineligible.

 Mark is retired and working part-time in a certificated position for a PSRS-covered employer.
 Mark exceeds either the hourly or salary limit in April.
 He ends his post-retirement employment with the PSRS-covered employer in May.
 His April and May benefits are not payable.
 However, if he does not return to PSRS-covered employment, his benefits resume in June.

 If you exceed a limit, any work in the position or positions subject to the limit that was exceeded must stop in order for your benefits to resume.
 If you also work in a separate position subject to a separate limit, that work may continue.